-Our inner space
+Our interior space

 Travel to India